About Anil Dash

 While my work is grounded in tech, it is deeply connected to policy, culture, art, labor, urbanism, social justice and other domains that tech has historically overlooked.
 You'll find plenty of digressions into policy, popular culture and media here on this blog as well.
 You can reach me at a@anildash.com.

+Described by The New Yorker as a “blogging pioneer”, and by the New York Times as a "Prince scholar", he has had a varied career as an artist and creator, co-creating one of the first implementations of the technology later known as NFTs, having his work exhibited in the New Museum of Contemporary Art, and collaborating with Hamilton creator Lin-Manuel Miranda on one of the most popular Spotify playlists of 2018.
 Back when Twitter was relevant, Time named @anildash one of the best accounts on Twitter, and he is the only person ever retweeted by both Alexandria Ocasio-Cortez and Prince, a succinct summarization of Dash’s interests.
-Dash has also been a keynote speaker and guest in a broad range of media and events ranging from the Aspen Ideas Festival to Desus and Mero's late-night show, and has guested on a surprisingly large number of your favorite podcasts.
+Dash has also been featured in a broad range of media ranging from the Aspen Ideas Festival to Desus and Mero's late-night show, and has guested on a surprisingly broad swath of your favorite podcasts.

 Requisite disclaimer